Potential interactions with other medicines

 There may be an increased risk of side effects, such as dry mouth, blurred vision or difficulty passing urine, if Scopoderm patches or Kwells are used in combination with other medicines, such as the following:

 - antiarrhythmic medicines for irregular heartbeats, e.g. disopyramide, propafenone, quinidine

 - antihistamines, eg promethazine, brompheniramine, chlorphenamine, diphenhydramine, triprolidine (some of these are often found in over-the-counter cough and cold remedies)

-- antimuscarinic medicines for urinary incontinence, eg oxybutynin, trospium, tolterodine
+- antimuscarinic medicines for urinary incontinence, e.g. oxybutynin, trospium, tolterodine, darifenacin, solifenacin

-If you experience a dry mouth as a side effect of this medicine you may find that medicines that are designed to dissolve and be absorbed from under the tongue, eg sublingual glyceryl trinitrate (GTN) tablets, become less effective.
-This is because the tablets do not dissolve properly in a dry mouth.
-To resolve this, drink a mouthful of water before taking sublingual tablets.
+If you experience a dry mouth as a side effect of this medicine you may find that medicines that are designed to dissolve and be absorbed from the tongue, e.g. Maxalt melts for migraine, do not dissolve properly in a dry mouth.
+To resolve this, drink a mouthful of water before taking oral melt tablets.